guprobr/WakkaQt/readme.md

 This software is currently in Alpha stage for developers to test.
 Help requested: for Windows and MacOS tests.
-NOTE: gStreamer is mandatory on all platforms.
+NOTE: *gStreamer is mandatory on all platforms*.

-*WARNING*:  realtime kernel 6.8 seems unstable;
+*WARNING*:  Latest ubuntu "realtime" kernel 6.8 seems unstable; "low-latency" and the usual "generic" seems fine.
-* I'm currently investigating where the issue could be.
-* Don't run the app on Ubuntu PRO realtime kernel to avoid system locks, etc.
-* If you are a developer, Help really wanted with this.

 # WakkaQt - Karaoke App